Post-16 activities

 Inviting students on to campus for interactive events is a great way to familiarise them with University life.
 We show them the quality of the facilities available and introduce them to a different style of teaching.

-Run in one of the University's libraries, this session is designed for students in post-16 education who are undertaking a research task.
-The day can include a session on research sources and referencing and provides an insight into the extensive library facilities of available on a university campus.
+Delivered in one of the University's libraries, this session is designed for students in post-16 education who are undertaking a research task.
+The day can include a session on research sources and referencing and provides an insight into the extensive library facilities available on a university campus.

 Find out more about the Succeed Programme.